hacksterous/mpapbf/README.md

-## Minimalistic Python with Arbitrary Precision using LibBF
+## Minimalistic Python Arbitrary Precision Math Using LibBF
 MPBF is a MicroPython wrapper around [libbf](https://bellard.org/libbf/).
 Works for Unix and STM32 ports, but might also work for ESP32.